ortus-docs/commandbox-docs/embedded_server/serverJSON/using_multiple_serverjson_files.md

 start cfengine=adobe@2016 name=adobe2016
 ```

+>**Info** It's important to always use a name when starting more than one server.
+Otherwise, the settings will override each other and only the last server will be saved.
+Also, you will only be able to stop the last server via the `stop` command.

-I can control the name of the JSON files by using the `serverConfigFile` parameter, but when CommandBox sees us use the `name` parameter, it will automatically create a file called `server-{name}.json`.
+You can control the name of the JSON files by using the `serverConfigFile` parameter, but when CommandBox sees us use the `name` parameter, it will automatically create a file called `server-{name}.json`.
 In this case, we'll have 3 new files:

 **server-lucee4.json**
 ```js